 Command (byte) NOP (No Operation) RSTEN (Reset Enable) RST (Reset Memory)

 Mode SPI/QPI SPI/QPI SPI/QPI

-1 st byte 00 (hex) 66 (hex) 99 (hex)
+1st byte 00 (hex) 66 (hex) 99 (hex)

-2 nd byte
+2nd byte

-3 rd byte
+3rd byte

-4 th byte
+4th byte

-5 th byte
+5th byte

 Action (Note 3)

-Note 1: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode.

-- Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first. - Note 3: The RSTEN command must be executed before executing the RST command.
-If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 4: The number in parentheses after "ADD" or "Data" stands for how many clock cycles it has.
-For example, "Data(8)" represents there are 8 clock cycles for the data in.
-Please note the number after "ADD" are based on 3-byte address mode, for 4-byte address mode, which will be increased.
+- Note 1: It is not recommended to adopt any other code not in the command definition table, which will potentially enter the hidden mode. - Note 2: ADD=00H will output the manufacturer ID first and ADD=01H will output device ID first. - Note 3: The RSTEN command must be executed before executing the RST command.
+If any other command is issued in-between RSTEN and RST, the RST command will be ignored. - Note 4: The number in parentheses after "Dummy" stands for how many clock cycles it has.